MauroAbidalCarrer/raidium_challenge/notes.md

 todo:
 - Speed up stuff
-    - speed up data aug by using torchvision.tranform.v2
     - make dice score run on pytorch
     - use torch compile?
     - asynchronize train/evaluate and as many other things as possible